 In the first part of the workshop curators and artists of the SLOW LIFE exhibition shared their views on slowness and its relevance for today’s life.
 In the second part of the workshop academic thinkers like Paul Shrivastava (Penn State University & ICN Business School, Nancy) David M. Wasieleski (Duquesne University & ICN Business School, Nancy), and myself explored the meaning and relevance of the slow approach for business referring to ecological regeneration and human scale organizing.

-In June 2022 our book entitled “Economy & Religion: Innovative Models of Economic Spirituality” was published in Hungarian by Corvinus University of Budapest.
+In June 2022, our book entitled “Economy & Religion: Innovative Models of Economic Spirituality” was published in Hungarian by Corvinus University of Budapest.

-In July 2022 my book, co-edited with Sanjoy Mukherjee, on “Global Perspectives on Indian Spirituality and Management” was published by Springer.
-The book is a tribute to the Indian management scholar Professor S. K. Chakraborty, the pioneer of Human Values and Indian Ethos in Management.
+In July 2022, my book, co-edited with Sanjoy Mukherjee, on “Global Perspectives on Indian Spirituality and Management” was published by Springer.
+The book is a tribute to the Indian scholar Professor S. K. Chakraborty, the pioneer of Human Values and Indian Ethos in Management.
 The volume investigates the applicability of spiritually inspired business models in Indian and Western contexts.

 In The Economy of Francesco program initiated by Pope Francis I organized a workshop entitled “New Business Models for Human Flourishing & Ecological Regeneration” on September 23, 2022 in Assisi, Italy.

 The workshop presented innovative business models which connect human flourishing with ecological regeneration in different industries and fields of social life.
-The discussed cases included Leket (Israel), Focolare Movement (global), SEKEM (Egypt), Organic India (India), Green Monday (Hong Kong), Patagonia (USA), Triodos Bank (The Netherlands), and Slow Food (Italy).
+The discussed cases included Leket (Israel), Focolare Movement (Global), SEKEM (Egypt), Organic India (India), Green Monday (Hong Kong), Patagonia (USA), Triodos Bank (The Netherlands), and Slow Food (Italy).
 The workshop addressed the challenges of business transformation required by the new reality of the Anthropocene.

-In October 2022 my paper on “Spirituality and Economics” was published in the Journal for the Study of Spirituality (Vol 12 No. 2.).
-This paper criticizes the core assumptions of mainstream economics – namely, the existence of ‘Homo Economicus’ and the goals of profit maximization, economic efficiency, and economic growth; and shows that these goals lead to an economy that is not only unhealthy for people but is making the planet unsustainable.
-The paper makes a case for the development of a spiritually informed economics and presents directions toward it: capturing the full spectrum of human existence, redefining economics as a science of the livelihood of people, promoting frugal production and consumption, and developing holistic measures of value and wellbeing.
-The paper concludes that by helping to create ecological and human economic practices and policies, spiritually informed economics can support the flourishing of life on Earth (both human and non-human, present and future).
+The paper makes a case for the development of a spiritually-informed economics, and presents directions toward it, namely (i) capturing the full spectrum of human existence, (ii) redefining economics as a science of the livelihood of people, (iii) promoting frugal production and consumption, and (iv) developing holistic measures of value and wellbeing.
+The paper concludes that by helping to create ecological and human economic practices and policies, spiritually-informed economics can support the flourishing of life on Earth (both human and non-human, present and future).

 Together with Professor Lisa Miller of Columbia University I organized The Awakened Campus Global Initiative Conference in November 29-30, 2022.
 The conference aimed to create a collaborative global network of higher education institutions to integrate spirituality in their activities.